GluuFederation/docs-clustermgr-prod/3.1.4/source/deploy/index.md

 ## Getting Started

+!!!
+Note
+    Cluster Manager must be accessed in Chrome or Firefox.

 Upon initial launch of Cluster Manager, the following screen will be presented to create an admin username and password:

 ![Admin_Creation](../img/Cluster_Manager-01.png)